miklakt/scf_pb/readme.md

 ```

-In this example we calculate phi-profile for the all integer values of distance from zero
+In this example we calculate ϕ-profile for the all integer values of distance from zero
 to the brush edge.

 ```python